Black and Gold Picture Frames

-Black and gold picture frames appeared long time ago.
+Black and gold picture frames appeared a long time ago.
 In the 1300s, during the Gothic style, gilders used black lacquer on tabernacles.
-So, gold and black lacquer frames, since their first appearance, became recurring finishing models.
+So, gold and black wall frames, since their first appearance, became recurring finishing models.

 Gold leaf and black paint together are a perfect union.
 Indeed, the gilded carvings stand out better alongside the flat black lacquered surfaces of the frames.
 Notice that when the frames are completely gilded, their ornates don’t stand out so well.
 In fact, at a first glance, one could not notice certain ornamentations.
 On the other hand, when black paint is applied, suddenly it creates a nice contrast with the gold leaf.